August 27, 2019

 Over the past several years, the use of online and mobile research methods like online surveys has skyrocketed.
 Thanks to technological advances, you can now conduct research for a fraction of the cost and time.
 This makes collecting data easier than ever and better for everyone.

-After every event, especially Cvent CONNECT, we use online surveys to get quick feedback.
-Our mobile event apps allow us to do these surveys immediately following sessions.
+After every event especially Cvent CONNECT we use online surveys to get quick feedback.
+Our mobile event apps allow us to conduct these surveys immediately following sessions.

 Online Surveys